Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-General case: obligation to offer re-accommodation
+General case: obligation to make an offer of relocation

 The accommodation offered can be:

-- or another dwelling belonging to it
+- or another dwelling belonging to him

-- Address of the accommodation
+- Address of proposed accommodation

-- Number of living rooms
+- Number of habitable rooms

 - Degree of comfort

-- Rent Price
+- Rent price

 - who obtained the housing (by purchase, donation, inheritance...) more than 10 years ago